mmozammel99/LAWYER/README.md

 # LAWYER

-This project was Tailwind DaisyUI with [Create React App](https://github.com/facebook/create-react-app).
+This project was Tailwind DaisyUI and Mamba UI with [Create React App](https://github.com/facebook/create-react-app).

 ## Description